e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 This is not the default model maker.
 It must be requested from the command line via the `-md glove` flag, or it can be set in `hgs-prolix-conf.json`

-The results are currently not as satisfying as those obtained from Word2Vec. `CountType` has two options, `inc` and `prox`.
+The results are currently not nearly as satisfying as those obtained from either Word2Vec or LexVec.
+`CountType` has two options, `inc` and `prox`.
 But the model will panic if you pick `prox`. `SolverType` can be either `sdg` or `adagrad`.
 Either is safe to use.

 The default `hgs-vector-conf-glove.json`:

 ```
 {
-    "Alpha": 0.40,
+    "Alpha": 0.55,
-    "BatchSize": 6000,
+    "BatchSize": 1024,
     "CountType": "inc",
-    "Dim": 125,
+    "Dim": 75,
-    "DocInMemory": true,
+    "DocInMemory": false,
     "Goroutines": [= runtime.NumCPU() on your machine],
     "Initlr": 0.025,
-    "Iter": 15,
+    "Iter": 25,
     "LogBatch": 100000,
     "MaxCount": -1,
     "MinCount": 10,